Closed Door Seasons.

 Have you ever been on a road trip with a friend who insisted on using the GPS on their phone and telling you the directions, instead of letting you see the map for yourself?
 Relying on someone else’s cues—can leave us feeling vulnerable and unsure.
 When we're the one driving, we usually end up asking to see the map at some point, especially when we are being led down a different route than the one we are used to.
 “Are you sure this is the right way to go?”
 We find ourselves wanting to grab their phone, zoom out and see the full street, know the estimated arrival time, the traffic delays, the turns before they come.
 Making eyes with the map gives us a sense of certainty, safety, and independence.
 Most of us would rather put the coordinates into our own GPS because, deep down, we want to determine our own course - we want control.

 But walking by faith doesn’t work that way.
 Faith doesn’t demand to see the GPS - fear and doubt does that.
 So how do we gain more faith?
-We put our hope in who God says He is and we seek Him to know Him, regardless of our circumstances.
+We put our hope in who God says that He is and we seek Him to know Him, regardless of our circumstances.
+We actively chose to trust Him as our Navigator.

 Trust in the Lord with all your heart and lean not on your own understanding; in all your ways acknowledge Him, and He will make your paths straight. -Proverbs 3:5-6